 Gas Exchange

-This article will discuss the principles of gas exchange, factors affecting the rate of exchange, and relevant clinical conditions.
+This article will discuss the principles of gas exchange, factors affecting the rate of gas exchange, and relevant clinical conditions.

 Physics of Gas Diffusion